nens/threedi-docs/source/a_releasenotes.rst

 - For a specific combination of SpatiaLite-settings, e.g. multiple entries in v2_global_settings table, egg-shaped profiles were not processed correctly
 - DEM edits are now possible outside the -10 m and +10 m range

-Furthermore, on de LiveSite a wider range of design rainfall events is availble.
-This concern some specific Dutch rainfall events (DPRA buien).
+Furthermore, in the LiveSite a wider range of design rainfall events is available.
+This concerns some specific Dutch rainfall events (DPRA buien).

 The next full release of 3Di is scheduled for the 4th of March.
 Therefore, the Web Interface will be unavailable between 8.00 AM and 12.00 AM (CEST).